 While a backless booster cushion lifts the child up to the correct height, these products reposition the seatbelt itself.
 In the reviews I have found on these two products, they seem to help in positioning the belt away from a child’s vulnerable areas.

 The Secure a Kid has not been independently tested, but considering the fact that it has no shell whatsoever, it is safe to say it would not pass.
 The Mifold rates “poor” in forward impact and “fail” in side impact in independent testing.
+The testing is for something diffferent to seatbelt safety though.

 The law in South Africa